jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 ### taskwarrior

-Migrated taskwarrior data location:
+I migrated the taskwarrior data location:

 ```
 ❯ cp -a /mnt/jkirk/Documents/taskwarrior/.task .task
 ```

-And migrated the taskrc configuration file from /mnt/jkirk/Documents/taskwarrior to dotfiles.
+And migrated the taskrc configuration file from /mnt/jkirk/Documents/taskwarrior to my dotfiles.

-See: Merge unrelated git histories.
+Notably the following questions were asked and information was shown:

 ```
 (1/5) 'Writeable' context